01100100/blog/content/posts/maploading.md

 {{< admonition type=question title="What is a vector map?" >}}

 Vector maps use vector data, made up of points, lines and polygons with accompanying meta-data.
-Vector data is downloaded to the device and the map you end up seeing on the screen, is as a result of rendering on the client side and styling instructions.
+This is downloaded to the device and the map you end up seeing on the screen, is as a result of rendering on the client side and certain styling instructions.

-Vector maps are the opposite of raster maps, which are made up of pixel data already rendered on a server.
+Vector maps are the opposite of raster maps, which are made up of pixel data pre-rendered on a server.
 Raster maps are harder to manipulate and style.

 The best resource out there to to have a refresh on web maps is [mapschool.io](https://mapschool.io/).
 It explains the difference between raster and vector maps and much more.